-The Disposition Hearing must be held within ten (10) court days of the Jurisdiction Hearing.
-It frequently is held immediately after the Jurisdiction Hearing.
-At Disposition Hearing the Court may decide to: dismiss the case, order voluntary services, appoint a voluntary legal guardian, or declare the child a dependent of the Juvenile Court.
-If the child becomes a dependent, the Court must decide whether to remove the child from parental custody or allow the child to remain in the home.
-No child may be removed from parental custody unless the HHSA proves by clear and convincing evidence (higher than the preponderance standard) that one of six circumstances described in Welfare and Institutions Code ("WIC") section 361(c) exists.
-If the child is removed, the Court must order reunification services for the family unless one of the

-15 exceptions in WIC section 361.5(b) applies.
+The disposition hearing must be held within 10 court days of the jurisdiction hearing.
+It frequently is held immediately after the jurisdiction hearing.
+At the disposition hearing the juvenile court may decide to: dismiss the case, order voluntary services, appoint a voluntary legal guardian, or declare the child a dependent of the juvenile court.
+If the child becomes a dependent, the juvenile court must decide whether to remove the child from parental custody or allow the child to remain in the home.
+No child may be removed from parental custody unless the HHSA proves by clear and convincing evidence (higher than the preponderance standard) that one of six circumstances described in WIC section 361(c) exists.
+If the child is removed, the juvenile court must order reunification services for the family unless one of the 15 exceptions in WIC section 361.5(b) applies.
 The exceptions constitute "aggravated circumstances," for example, a parent who "has caused the death of another child through abuse or neglect."
-If the Court denies services, it has discretion to set a ".26 hearing" within 120 days to select a permanent plan for the child, which could include termination of parental rights.
+If the juvenile court denies services, it has discretion to set a WIC 366.26 hearing within 120 days to select a permanent plan for the child, which could include termination of parental rights.

-If the child is removed and reunification services are ordered, the services are part of the case plan known as a Family Reunification Plan.
-If the child remains in parental custody, the services are part of the case plan known as a Family Maintenance Plan.
-The PSW develops the case plans with input from the families, and then submits them to the Court for review and approval.
+If the child is removed and reunification services are ordered, the services are part of the case plan known as a family reunification case plan.
+If the child remains in parental custody, the services are part of the case plan known as a family maintenance case plan.
+The PSW develops the case plans with input from the families, and then submits them to the juvenile court for review and approval.